Alex Bregman: Boston Red Sox (2025)

 On May 23, Bregman was removed from a game at Fenway Park in the fifth inning—the following day, he was placed on the injured list with a right quadriceps strain.
 Bregman was named to the 2025 All-Star Game roster as a reserved infielder, his third All-Star selection.
 Due to injury, he opted not to participate, and his spot was replaced by Junior Caminero of the Tampa Bay Rays.
 Bregman was activated off the injured list on July 11.
 On August 11, Bregman played his first game as a visiting player against the Houston Astros and got a standing ovation from the fans.
 In the game, he went 2-for-4 with a two-run home run and two RBI, even though the Red Sox lost to the Astros, 7-6.

-For the 2025 season, Bregman batted .239/.349/.442 over 114 games and 495 plate appearances, 28 doubles, 18 home runs, and 62 RBI.
+For the 2025 season, Bregman batted .273/.360/.462 over 114 games and 495 plate appearances, 28 doubles, 18 home runs, and 62 RBI.
 In the Wild Card Series against the New York Yankees, he went 3-for-10, batted .300/.462/.400 with a double, an RBI, walked three times, and struck out twice in the series.
 On November 3, 2025, Bregman opted out of his contract and became a free agent.

+Chicago Cubs (2026–present)

+On January 14, 2026, Bregman signed a five-year contract worth $175 million with the Chicago Cubs; a reported $70 million of the contract is deferred.
+By joining the Cubs, he reunited as teammates with shortstop Dansby Swanson formerly on the 2014 USA Collegiate National Team, the only player drafted ahead of Bregman (number 1 overall) in 2015, and as opponents in both the SEC and during the 2021 World Series.

+Through the All-Star break of the 2026 season, Bregman struggled offensively, batting .241/.336/.359 across 94 games.
+He cited that "the start of the year was super frustrating.
+But the way I looked at it was like, I’m going to figure out what’s going on, so I know for the next 10 years of my career, so I [don't] have to deal with this again."
+He rebounded in the second half of the season, later crediting video analysis of his mechanics and ongoing communication with manager Craig Counsell for the turnaround.

+On August 12, Bregman hit his first three-homer and seven RBI game against the Washington Nationals.
+He followed this performance by hitting three home runs over two games against the Seattle Mariners on August 21 and 22, though the Cubs lost both games.
+On August 31, Bregman hit his second three-homer game of the month, contributing to a team-record nine home runs in a victory against the Milwaukee Brewers.

+International career

+On January 15, 2026, it was announced that he would play for Team USA in the 2026 World Baseball Classic.